tonyfischetti/assertr/README.md

 - that the am and vs columns (automatic/manual and v/straight engine, respectively) contain 0s and 1s only
 - each row contains at most 2 NAs
+- each row is unique *jointly* between the "mpg", "am", and "wt" columns
 - each row's mahalanobis distance is within 10 median absolute deviations of all the distances (for outlier detection)